logo

 • Successfully representing company partner in a partnership dispute and dissolution of the partnership with multi-cultural and cross border issues.

-• In 2015 within a three month period advised a major firm in respect of over 50 leasehold and common hold enfranchisement matters, many of which were complex and time sensitive.
+• Advised a major City solicitor firm in respect of over 50 leasehold and common hold enfranchisement matters, many of which were complex and time sensitive.

 • Desiree represented 4 of the 5 successful bidders in the High Court on an application for disclosure, where the unsuccessful bidders sought disclosure of tender documents.
 Contract worth 50 million pounds over 5 years.